JerryCauser/udp-logger/README.md

 await server.start()
 ```

 After just start the logger server `node logger-server.js` and start your app `node app.js`.
-That's all!
-Everything is working just fine, and you saved the world 🎉
+That's all and everything works.

 ## Documentation